Short-rate models with stochastic discontinuities: a PDE approach: Introduction

-A key feature in the dynamics of risk-free rates (RFRs) is the presence of jumps or spikes, particularly around central bank announcements and regulatory constraints.
+A key feature in the dynamics of RFRs is the presence of jumps or spikes, particularly around central bank announcements and regulatory constraints.
 In the context of SONIA and SOFR, \cite{BackwellHayes2022} develop jump-diffusion models that differentiate between expected and unexpected jumps, while \cite{Andersen02082024} model spikes occurring both at predictable and inaccessible times, with specific applications to SOFR-linked derivatives.
 However, the analysis by \cite{anbiletal2020} shows that such discontinuities often occur at deterministic dates, especially those aligned with central bank policy meetings or structural market features.
-Jumps driven by monetary policy decisions were first incorporated into interest rate modeling by \cite{piazzesi2005bond}, and later by \cite{kim2014jumps}, who coined the term "stochastic discontinuities" to describe jumps of random magnitude occurring at predetermined times.
+Jumps driven by monetary policy decisions were first incorporated into interest rate modeling by \cite{piazzesi2005bond}, and later by \cite{kim2014jumps}, who coined the term \emph{stochastic discontinuities} to describe jumps of random magnitude occurring at predetermined times.
 In the context of RFR modeling, several contributions have proposed tractable frameworks that incorporate such features.
-Notably, \cite{DeGenaro2018, heitfield2019inferring, skov2021dynamic, gellert2021short, liu2024risk, Brace2024} focus primarily on the overnight benchmarks SOFR and SONIA, and introduce a variety of modeling approaches, ranging from reduced-form models to affine term structure models and Markov chain approximations.
+Notably, \cite{Brace2024, DeGenaro2018, gellert2021short, heitfield2019inferring, liu2024risk, skov2021dynamic} focus primarily on the overnight benchmarks SOFR and SONIA, and introduce a variety of modeling approaches, ranging from reduced-form models to affine term structure models and Markov chain approximations.
 More recently, \cite{Angelini2025Modeling} extend this line of research to the euro area by proposing an affine short-rate model for the joint evolution of EURIBOR and \euro STR.
-Moreover, \cite{fusai2024} present a novel tree approach to pricing derivatives linked to new RFR benchmarks in a discrete time setting, inspired by the analogy with the pricing of Asian options.
-Finally, \cite{fontana2020term, fontanaetal2024:termstruct} develop a general HJM-based framework with stochastic discontinuities represented through affine semimartingales.
-As an example, they extend the classical Hull-White model by introducing jumps at deterministic dates with independent random sizes.
-They derive the characteristic function of the resulting process and use martingale methods to price interest rate derivatives, including zero-coupon bonds and caplets (see also \cite{Fontana2023}).
+Moreover, \cite{fusai2024} present a novel tree approach to pricing derivatives linked to new RFR benchmarks in a discrete-time setting, inspired by the analogy with the pricing of Asian options.
+A more general continuous-time HJM-based framework is developed in \cite{fontana2020term, fontanaetal2024:termstruct}, where stochastic discontinuities are modeled through affine semimartingales.
+As an example, the authors extend the classical Hull-White model by introducing jumps at deterministic dates with independent random sizes.
+They derive the characteristic function of the resulting process and use martingale methods to price interest rate derivatives, including zero-coupon bonds and caplets (see also \cite{Fontana2023}). { Finally, \cite{fontanaPS} propose an extension of the CIR model with stochastic discontinuities, which, under suitable assumptions, allows for both upward and downward jumps, while preserving the affine structure. }